yujonathan/yujonathan.github.io/_posts/2016-02-01-Imaging_MHD.md

 ---
 layout: post
-title: Novel signal processing to visualize core plasma waves in a tokamak
+title: Novel signal processing to visualize plasma waves in a tokamak
 description: For the first time, core magnetohydrodynamic activity was recorded with a high speed visible camera.

 image: assets/images/MHD_1.PNG